eyaler/LordTubeMaster/README.md

 You can browse the effects with `Alt+↑` and `Alt+↓`

-The code demos usages with MediaPipe/Wasm, TF.js/WebGPU, ONNX-Runtime/WebGPU, SwissGL and VanillaJS.
+The code demos usages with MediaPipe/Wasm, TF.js/WebGPU, ONNX-Runtime/WebGPU, SwissGL, Three.js and VanillaJS.

 <br>